ShihabIslam789/Azure-Sentinel-lab/README.md

  ![Windows2](https://github.com/ShihabIslam789/Azure-Sentinel-lab/blob/main/PIctures/Attempted_Logins.png)

- The coplored maps show attacks with a legend telling how many.
+ The colored maps show attacks with a legend telling how many.
 This is the goal of Azure is to analysis potential threats and dealing with them before it becomes  a problem.